Gone with the Wind (film): Costuming

+Color, texture, and fabric were used to reinforce Scarlett O'Hara's narrative arc and character development.
+While early gowns feature light pastels and vibrant primary colors, her post-war attire transitions to darker crimson and burgundy tones as her circumstances become more dire.
+In the latter part of the film, Scarlett's more extravagant and colorful costumes were used to contrast her against the drabness of the other characters.

-The costumes of Gone with the Wind combined historical reference with contemporary Hollywood aesthetics.
-Costume designer Walter Plunkett drew on nineteenth-century sources such as illustrations in Godey’s Lady’s Book and surviving 1860s–1870s garments while streamlining volume and ornamentation to suit 1930s screen taste and the practical needs of filming.
-Plunkett’s approach produced gowns that evoked period silhouettes whilst omitting excessive ruffles, bows, and lace in favour of cleaner lines and Hollywood trimmings such as ostrich plumes.
+The costumes combined historical reference with contemporary Hollywood aesthetics.
+Costume designer Walter Plunkett drew on nineteenth-century sources such as illustrations in Godey's Lady's Book and surviving 1860s–1870s garments while streamlining volume and ornamentation to suit 1930s screen taste and the practical needs of filming.
+Plunkett's approach produced gowns that evoked period silhouettes whilst omitting excessive ruffles, bows, and lace in favour of cleaner lines and Hollywood trimmings such as ostrich plumes.

 Release

 Preview, premiere, and initial release

-On September 9, 1939, Selznick, his wife, Irene, investor John "Jock" Whitney, and film editor Hal Kern drove out to Riverside, California to preview the film at the Fox Theatre.
-The film was still a rough cut at this stage, missing completed titles and needing special optical effects.
-It ran for four hours and twenty-five minutes; it was later cut to under four hours for its proper release.
+On September 9, 1939, Selznick, his wife, Irene, investor John "Jock" Whitney, and film editor Hal Kern drove to Riverside, California, to watch a rough cut at the Fox Theatre, without incomplete titles and special optical effects.
+It ran for four hours and twenty-five minutes; the final release was cut to under four hours.
 A double bill of Hawaiian Nights and Beau Geste was playing, but after the first feature it was announced that instead of the second bill, the theater would be screening a preview of an unnamed upcoming film; the audience were informed they could leave but would not be readmitted once the film had begun, nor would phone calls be allowed once the theater had been sealed.
 When the title appeared on the screen, the audience cheered, and after it had ended, the film received a standing ovation.
 In his biography of Selznick, David Thomson wrote that the audience's response before the film had even started "was the greatest moment of [Selznick's] life, the greatest victory and redemption of all his failings", with Selznick describing the preview cards as "probably the most amazing any picture has ever had".
 When Selznick was asked by the press in early September how he felt about the film, he said, "At noon I think it's divine, at midnight I think it's lousy.
 Sometimes I think it's the greatest picture ever made.
 But if it's only a great picture, I'll still be satisfied."